 See information on this page for pick up locations and/or to sign up for delivery.

-Emergency food assistance for anyone meeting the National Poverty Level Standards.
-Offering 3 meals a day for 3 days, once monthly.
-Meals include canned goods, pasta, fresh produce, meat, dairy and baked goods.
+Emergency food assistance is for anyone in need.
+Offering three meals a day for three days, once monthly.
+Meals include canned goods, pasta, fresh produce, meat, dairy, and baked goods.
 Goods vary depending on availability.
-Must bring proof of identification.

 Commodity Supplemental Food Program - (Seniors 60+ Only)